HPPL: The energy storage for tomorrow's data centers

 What does this mean in concrete terms for the application from the point of view of energy storage, what special features does HPPL have in comparison with classic AGM technologies and how can you benefit from the use of this storage technology?

 In the following whitepaper we give answers to these questions.

-Download your personal whitepaper "HPPL: The energy store for tomorrow's data centres" as PDF now.
+Download your personal whitepaper "HPPL: The energy store for tomorrow's data centers" as PDF now.